Polo del '900: Archives

 The archive of the Polo del '900 stores 840 archive collections, 127,600 photos and 20,800 posters, for a total of 9 km of documents.
 The research of these documents is possible thanks to digital and paper tools and the help of the staff.

 The online consultation includes 400,000 digitalized documents.
 You can consult fragile material, as photos and large format prints, audiovisual and sound resources.
 The Archivio Nazionale Cinematografico della Resistenza (ANCR) makes available a multimedia room with workstations for the access to the archive's database.
 Upon request to the staff, you can photocopy the documents or duplicate them in digital format.

 There are more than 16,000 movies available for the consultation in different formats, with over 4,000 video and 2,500 audio hours of multimedia material that you can consult online.

-In addition to the material of the partner institutions, the audiovisual archive houses the documentaries made by the Film Commission Torino Piemonte during the Piemonte Doc Film Sound, which are availables for the consultation in section "cinema".
+In addition to the material of the partner institutions, the audiovisual archive houses the documentaries made by the Film Commission Torino Piemonte during the Piemonte Doc Film Sound, which are available for the consultation in section "cinema".